Allergy immunology NP salary: what to expect and how to earn more

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

 Allergy and immunology nurse practitioners earn between $110,000 and $165,000 annually in most US markets, based on aggregate data from Nurse.org, ZipRecruiter, Glassdoor, and specialty compensation surveys.
-The Bureau of Labor Statistics does not publish an allergy/immunology-specific NP salary code — all NPs fall under SOC 29-1171 regardless of specialty.
+The Bureau of Labor Statistics does not publish an allergy/immunology-specific NP salary code – all NPs fall under SOC 29-1171 regardless of specialty.
 Specialty salary estimates therefore draw on survey data, job posting analysis, and wRVU productivity benchmarks.
-The BLS national median for all NPs was $128,490 per year as of May 2024.
+The BLS national median for all NPs was $132,300 per year as of May 2025, with a mean of $137,300.

-Allergy/immunology NPs typically earn a modest premium over the all-NP median, driven by procedural volume (allergy skin testing, immunotherapy administration) and biologic prescribing productivity.
-The field is not the highest-paying NP specialty, but it offers strong workload quality: outpatient-only schedule, Monday–Friday hours, long-term patient relationships, and high clinical interest.
+Allergy/immunology NPs sit close to the all-NP median rather than above it.
+The specialty’s procedural volume (allergy skin testing, immunotherapy administration) and biologic prescribing productivity push high-volume private-practice roles into the upper quartile, while salaried and academic positions land below the median.
+The field is not the highest-paying NP specialty, and its argument rests elsewhere: outpatient-only scheduling, Monday–Friday hours, long-term patient relationships, and unusually high clinical interest for a non-acute specialty.

 For the full career pathway overview, see how to become an allergy immunology NP.